KanishkaY2001/UNSW-Lo-Fi-Society-Discord-Bot/backups/README.md

-This is a folder containing all the backup data files
+This is a folder containing all the backup data files.